How did Henry VIII use sex and power to secure his legacy?

 Henry raised men from modest backgrounds to powerful offices, so they could help him achieve his goals.
 These men were loyal to the king but they knew that if they failed, Henry had the power to bring them back down to earth.

-Click on the portraits below to discover what happened to the four Thomases.
+Click or tap on the portraits below to discover what happened to these four men.

 Taking on the Church